Know a good UD website or resource?

 Smithsonian Accessibility Program

-This website provides a 33 page pdf document (available for download) from the Audio Description Coalition offers guidelines and a Code of Professional Conduct for Describers.
+This pdf document (available for download) from the Audio Description Coalition offers guidelines and a Code of Professional Conduct for Describers.
 The document was compiled by a group of audio describers and trainers from across the United States, based on their combined training, experience, knowledge, and resources.
 For more information, contact www.AudioDescriptionCoalition.org.

 Audio Description Coalition